Taking Photos of dragonflies and damselflies

 River Nene, Oundle, Northants

-My husband accompanies me on many of my nature walks, but when I am concentrating on dragonfly photography it can end up being rather boring for him.
-He can often be heard saying to other walkers “We don’t travel at miles per hour, but hours per mile!”
+My husband often joins me on nature walks.
+However, when I focus on dragonfly photography, he finds it a bit dull.
+He jokingly tells other walkers, "We don’t travel at miles per hour, but hours per mile!"

-Scanning the undergrowth for tiny creatures is not a speedy undertaking, especially when you need to look up high and down low, not just at eye level.
+Searching for small creatures takes time.
+You need to scan high and low, not just at eye level.

 Better Backgrounds

-Working at close distances most of the background is going to be out of focus.
-However, any variation in colour or tone is going to stick out like a sore thumb so I try to keep it as even as possible.
+Since I work at close distances, most backgrounds will be out of focus.
+However, any colour or tone variation will stand out.
+I aim to keep the background as even as possible.

 Common Blue Damselfly photoCommon Blue Damselfly with out of focus flower in background